AB 341 - Mandatory Commercial & Multi-Family Recycling

 How do I arrange for Recycling Services?

-The City of Placentia has an agreement with Republic Services as our City's franchise hauler.
+The City of Placentia has an agreement with Republic Services, the exclusive franchise hauler.
 They offer businesses with programs to help reach our goals, such as commercial recycling, waste audits, and more.
-To implement a recycling program with Republic Services or if you have any further questions or concerns, please contact their Customer Service team at (800) 700-8610.
-You can view their brochure on AB 341 here.
+To implement a recycling program with Republic Services or if you have any further questions or concerns, please contact their Customer Service team at (714) 238-3300.

-If you would like further support with AB 341 compliance or if you would like to report your business’ diversion efforts, please contact Cathy Nguyen, Environmental Services Coordinator at (714) 993-8123 or by email at firstname.lastname@example.org.
+If you would like further support with AB 341 compliance, or if you would like to report your business’ diversion efforts and waste generation, please contact the City's Environmental Services Coordinator at (714) 993-8123 or firstname.lastname@example.org.

 - Republic Services Homepage for the City of Placentia